BoevaLab/MasterTF/README.md

 METHOD :

-The pipeline begins with the gencode.v19.annotation.gff3 file.
-It uses it to get only transcripts, find all the TSS, and output them in the gencode.v19.TSS.txt file.
+Before the beginning, the gencode.v19.annotation.gff3 file is used to get only transcripts, find all the transcripts TSS, and output them in the gencode.v19.TSS.txt file.

+From this file are deduced all the promoter regions, they are the regions from -750bp to +750bp around the TSS.

-The pipeline begins with the .narrowPeak and .wig.bw files.
+The pipeline begins then with the .narrowPeak file.
+It is first filtered using the threshold parameter, only the 'best' peaks make it into the .prepared.bed file.

+CREAM is used on this file to find COREs.

+The promoter regions are used with the .prepared.bed file to find only the promoter peaks and output them in the .promoters.bed file, associated to the corresponding genes.

+The rest of the peaks are considered enhancers.
+The ones that are in the hg19_enhancer_tss_associations_FANTOM5data.bed file are considered fantom5 enhancer peaks, and can be found in the .FANTOM5_enhanc.bed file, associated to the corresponding genes.
+The rest of the peaks are considered TADS enhancers, and are associated to all genes in the same TAD, using the allTADS.bed file.
+They can be found in the .TADS_enhanc.bed file.

+bedtools is used to make 3 fasta files corresponding to the promoters, fantom5 enhancers, and TAD enhancers.

+SARUS is then used on these fasta files via the TFBS_finder.py script to do a motif analysis.
+The results are in the 3 folders (promoters, fantom5 and TADS), one file by Transcription Factor Motif.